 - Dermatologists don’t see as many patients as other types of doctors – Dermatologists tend to work fewer hours than other specialties, but report seeing more patients.

 - Dermatologists are overpaid for what they do – While dermatologists do tend to make more than the average primary care physician, they still earn less than other specialty fields like cardiologists and plastic surgeons.

 To read more on the misconceptions of dermatology study, click here: Many Think of Dermatology as Superficial: Survey

-Since 1981, Havel’s has offered premium quality ultrasound needles, anesthesia needles, radiology needles and surgical scalpel blades to doctors, hospitals, veterinarians and other leading medical professionals.
-To see Havel’s selection of procedure needles and surgical scalpel blades, click here: Havel’s Procedure Needles and Surgical Scalpel Blades.
+For more than 30 years, Havel’s has offered premium quality sutures and surgical scalpel blades to dermatologists and other medical professionals.
+To see Havel’s selection of sutures and surgical scalpel blades, please click here: Havel’s Sutures and Carbon and Stainless Steel Surgical Scalpel Blades.